-I always love autumn, there is just a different kind of beauty in fall…and also because everything in yellow, red, orange, brown is really my thing.
+I always loved autumn.
+There is just a different kind of beauty in fall…and also because everything in yellow, red, orange, brown is really my thing.
 I wanna insert some #hugot pero wag na lang at baka corny.
 Of course being Filipino living in the Philippines, I don’t really get to experience the four seasons other than when traveling abroad – always grateful for this.
 I would have been in Japan now if not for covid but because of the travel restrictions and the visa cancellation, I can only just visit it in my dreams these days…and in the photos that were never uploaded and were just sitting idly in my memory card waiting to either be printed or posted publicly.
 So here is sharing one of the unforgettable autumn experiences i have in another #misadbantures throwback episodes.

 My trip to Kawaguchiko with my siblings is probably one of the best autumn scenes I’ve seen so far, considering it’s already the late fall season when we visited…because of the beautiful Mt Fuji, I don’t know.
 I just wanna go back to Japan over and over again but until then, I’ll just blog about it.